 Switzerland has: chocolate that is better than Toblerone and Lindt (they give that to tourists apparently), 450 varieties of cheese, 200 kinds of bread, amazing/cheap local beer, cheap wine and a focus on eating seasonally and locally that should be an example to the rest of the world.

-Con: I miss some of my favourite items.
+Con: I miss some of my favorite items.

 I can’t get any of the following items here: cheerios, brown sugar, Sailor Jerry’s rum, mint chocolate, anything that isn’t an After 8, Twizzlers, and big jars of peanut butter.

 Pro: Not all Swiss are bias towards foreigners.

 When you first arrive in Switzerland, you’re inundated with horror stories about Swiss attitudes toward foreigners.
 But some Swiss are genuinely excited to meet a native English speaker (someone to practice their English with).
 Just like biases in other places, it’s only a few bad apples ruining it for everyone else.
 But it also helps we’re Canadian, and universally people think we’re pretty okay – at least, no one has a strong opinion about us.
 Plus I speak German, so I’m seen as someone who is trying to integrate.

 Con: There is a bias against foreigners.